British logistics in the Normandy campaign: Planning

 A Headquarters (HQ) Line of Communications was formed from that of the disbanded 54th (East Anglian) Infantry Division.
 Most of its component areas and sub areas were formed for the campaign.
 This was commanded by Major-General Frank Naylor, formerly the Vice QMG at the War Office.
 In the assault, 101 and 102 Beach Sub Areas would support I Corps while 104 Beach Sub Area supported XXX Corps.
 Each beach sub area controlled two beach groups.
 These were tri-service formations with units from the Royal Engineers, RAMC, REME, RAOC, RASC, Pioneer Corps and Military Police.
 The Royal Navy provided each with a Royal Navy Beach Commando and a signal unit; the RAF provided beach anti-aircraft defence.
-Each beach group also had an infantry battalion to mop up any opposition and then to act as a labour force.
+Each beach group also had an infantry battalion to mop up any opposition and then act as a labour force.
 A beach group had a complement of about 3,000 men.
-The beach sub areas would come under 11 Line of Communications Area when Second Army HQ arrived in Normandy and it in turn came under HQ Line of Communications when the 21st Army Group HQ arrived.
+The beach sub-areas would come under 11 Line of Communications Area when Second Army HQ arrived in Normandy and it in turn came under HQ Line of Communications when the 21st Army Group HQ arrived.

 Plans called for four days' supply of ammunition, 50 mi of fuel for all vehicles and two days' supplies for the troops ashore by D+3 (i.e. three days after D-Day), which would be gradually increased to a fortnight's reserves of all commodities by D+41.
 At first, casualties would be evacuated to the UK by landing ships or small hospital ships.
 Once hospitals were established ashore, only casualties requiring more than seven days' treatment would be returned to the UK.
 This would be increased later as more hospitals were established on the continent.
 Numbers were forecast based on War Office tables known as Evetts rates, after Major-General John Evetts, the Assistant Chief of the General Staff, who devised them.
 For planning purposes, it was assumed that casualties on D-Day would be at an exceptionally high ("double intense") rate.
 In the event, this was not the case.
 A special feature was the provision of "survivor's kits" at the beach dumps.
 These were bags packed with a full set of soldier's equipment and clothing, which could be issued to individuals who had lost all their kit through the sinking of their ship or landing craft.
 Prisoners of war (POWs) were to be evacuated to camps in England.